 - Watching the sunrise (You have to stay at Sarangkot.
 It’s up to you.)

-- Admiring the beauty seen from top and Relaxing
+- Admiring the beauty seen from the top, and relaxing

 If you are not doing paragliding: You have got three options:

-- You can go cycling to Sarangkot from Lakeside to view the alluring scenery all that Pokhara has to offer which consists of mountains, green hills, and lake.
+- You can go cycling to Sarangkot from Lakeside to view the alluring scenery that Pokhara has to offer which consists of mountains, green hills, and lakes.

 - You can go for number 3 (below) i.e. International Mountain Museum; Davis Fall; Gupteshwor Mahadev Cave; Peace Pagoda:

-- Return Lakeside, have some rest or food, then enjoy boating and swimming in Lake.
+- Return to the Lakeside, have some rest or food, then enjoy boating and swimming in Lake.

 3) International Mountain Museum; Davis Fall; Gupteshwor Mahadev Cave; World Peace Pagoda: (On the same day)

 If you don’t want to rush and make your vacation hasty, allocate one separate day for these locations.
 If you didn’t make it on your second day or if you want to do this trip on your second day instead, here you are: